icaoberg/latinos-out-loud/README.md

 ## About

-Simple script that downloads [Latinos Who Lunch](https://www.revolverpodcasts.com/shows/latinos-out-loud/).
+Simple script that downloads [Latinos Out Loud](https://www.revolverpodcasts.com/shows/latinos-out-loud/).

 ## Dependencies
 This is a `bash` script.